Emgality (Galcanezumab)

 What If You Miss a Dose?

-If you forget to inject a dose, inject the missed dose as soon as possible and then resume your monthly dosing schedule.
-Do not take a double dose to make up for the forgotten injection.
+If you forget to take a dose, inject it as soon as you remember and then resume your monthly schedule.
+Do not double the dose.

 Side Effects